Gaussian multiplicative chaos through the lens of the 2D Gaussian free field: An intrinsic definition of the GMC measure

-The uniqueness follows from \eqref{eq:char} as the right hand side does not depend on the measure itself.
 The existence was given by our construction of rooted measures in Section \ref{sec:RM}.
 Notice that only now it really makes sense to talk about ``the'' GMC measure of the 2D GFF.
 It also directly implies the uniqueness given in Proposition \ref{prop:basic} and in Theorem \ref{thm:basic}.

 In fact there is also even a more natural characterization of the GMC as the exponential function:

 \begin{prop}[Characterization of GMC as the exponential] Consider a GFF $\Gamma$ on $D$.
 Then for $-2 < \gamma < 2$, there is a unique random measure $M(\Gamma,dz)=M^\gamma(\Gamma,dz)$ such that $\E_\Gamma M(\Gamma,dz )$ is equal to Lebesgue measure and for all functions $f \in \mathcal{H}^1_0$, we have almost surely that